-Many argued that apprenticeship schemes could give employers too much influence in professional development and employment, and it could also give rise to inconsistencies in educational and training standards.
+Many argued that apprenticeship schemes could give employers too much influence in professional development and employment, and could also give rise to inconsistencies in educational and training standards.
 Others felt it would be a welcome addition to the entry pathway for pharmacists.

-In its statement the RPS said the “degree apprenticeship approach is also being take by other healthcare professions and has been successful in areas such as engineering improving the number of people able to access the degree”.
+In its statement the RPS said the “degree apprenticeship approach is also being taken by other healthcare professions and has been successful in areas such as engineering improving the number of people able to access the degree”.

 Disputing the comparison with vocational engineering qualifications, one pharmacist wrote on Twitter: “There is clearly an interest for those sorts of companies to ensure a high quality education as this is reflected in their products.
-Pharmacy multiples less so I feel”
+Pharmacy multiples less so I feel”.